The best grilling accessories can make whatever task at hand easier. Some are essential, while others are just fun to

 To recap, instant-read thermometers have a probe you can insert into the center of meat on your grill, and then very quickly, in 3s or less, show you the internal temperature of your meat on an easy-to-read digital display.

-An instant read meat thermometer is an essential item to own, to ensure you never serve food until it’s reached the safe temperature for eating as described by the USDA.
+An instant read meat thermometer is an essential grill accessory, to ensure you never serve food until it’s reached the safe temperature for eating as described by the USDA.
 They can also prevent you overcooking food by removing the guesswork.

 They replace the highly subjective ‘hot hand test,’ or pressing for firmness, or trying to rely on timings alone, with dead-accurate temperature readings.

-We choose to use the Thermapen range of instant-read thermometers ourselves.
-They have a super fast 2-3 second reading time, and high accuracy to ±0.7°F.
+We choose to use the Lavatools Javelin Pro Duo range of instant-read thermometers ourselves.
+They have a super fast 1-3 second reading time, high accuracy to ±0.9°F, are ambi-dexterous and have a back lit display, all at a great price.

 You cannot safely grill without an instant-read meat thermometer, so do your homework, get the one best suited to your needs, and enjoy safe grilling.

 Firestarters are one of the ways for you to stop buying lighter fluid.
 They can be used to start a fire in the grill, fireplace, or campfire.
 Usually small and compact, they also travel well, and they store indefinitely if kept dry (they may make an excellent addition to an emergency supplies backpack).